obonaventure/cnp3/Missions/S7/ip3.rst

 1. Consider the simple network depicted in the figure below.
-On each subnet, each router has one IP address whose host identifier is the numerical id of the router.
+On each subnet, each router has one IP address whose host identifier is the numerical id of the router (.e.g router `R1` uses addresses `10.1.0.1` and `10.2.0.1`).
 Assume that all the hosts and routers have been booted and no packet has been sent.
 Explain in details all the packets and frames that are exchanged when :

  a.  `10.1.0.10` performs a :manpage:`ping(8)` towards `10.3.0.3`
  b.  `10.1.0.10` performs a :manpage:`traceroute(8)` Towards `10.3.0.3`.
-Assume that :manpage:`traceroute(8)` is used with the `-n` option so that no reverse DNS lookup is performed for each IP address
+Assume that :manpage:`traceroute(8)` is used with the `-n` option so that no reverse DNS lookup is performed for each IP address and that all devices have been rebooted after the first question.

  .. figure:: fig/ip-figs-001-c.png
     :align: center